-Two species and eleven subspecies of Canada geese (Branta canadensis and B. hutchinsii) breed across the greatest area and greatest diversity of habitats of any goose species in North America.
+Variation In Canada Geese At Species, Subspecies, And Population Levels Across North America wo species and eleven subspecies of Canada geese (Branta canadensis and B. hutchinsii) breed across the greatest area and greatest diversity of habitats of any goose species in North America.
 Canada geese are primarily managed on the basis of winter distribution, following Flyway boundaries.
 Subspecies and breeding populations are recognized within each Flyway and management is pursued at subspecies and breeding population levels.
 Subspecies and populations co-occur as mixtures at most times during migration and on wintering areas.
 Recent harvest management efforts have been directed at increasing rates of mortality of abundant resident large-bodied subspecies and populations while ensuring the viability and diversity of other numerically less abundant northern-breeding migratory groups.
 To accomplish management goals, there exists a tremendous diversity in plumage, morphology, and genetic characters that provide sufficient variation identify breeding location of origin at many spatial and taxonomic levels prescribed by managers.
-We describe geographic and taxonomic variation in phenotypic and genetic characters across North America.
-We discuss the mechanisms that have led to observed diversity, and how successfully characters have been used in harvest derivation.
+We describe geographic and taxonomic variation in phenotypic and genetic characters have been used in harvest derivation.